Turn $1,000 Into $10,000: Unlock a New Opportunity for Adams County Residents

 Program Structure

-Participants who save $1,000 over a minimum six-month period receive a 9:1 match from Brothers Redevelopment, resulting in $10,000 total available funds.
-The matched portion does not require repayment, and funds are distributed directly to approved vendors rather than to participants.
+Participants who save $1,000 over a minimum six-month period receive a 9:1 match from Brothers Redevelopment.
+This results in $10,000 total available funds.
+The matched portion does not require repayment.
+Instead, funds are distributed directly to approved vendors rather than to participants.

 The $10,000 can support three specific purposes:

-1. Homeownership: Down payments, closing costs, and related home purchase expenses within Adams County
+Homeownership: This includes down payments, closing costs, and related home purchase expenses within Adams County.

-2. Business Development: Start-up costs, equipment, inventory, and other business establishment needs within Adams County
+Business Development: This covers start-up costs, equipment, inventory, and other business establishment needs within Adams County.

-3. Post-Secondary Education: Tuition, educational materials, and related expenses (educational institutions can be located outside Adams County)
+Post-Secondary Education: This can be used for tuition, educational materials, and related expenses.
+Educational institutions can be located outside Adams County.

 Eligibility Requirements